Benefits Classes & Eligibility

 Research, design hurdles & decisions:

-1. With no researchers assigned for this project - I read through the NPS, customer emails, and formed weekly team meetings with 5 supports to understand (sadly horrible) anecdotes about admins' pains/goals when assigning benefits to employees.
+1. With no researchers assigned for this project - in one month, I read through the NPS, customer emails, and formed weekly team meetings with 5 supports to understand (sadly horrible) anecdotes about admins' pains/goals when assigning benefits to employees.
+I also conducted competitor analyses.

-1. I audited current users flows, came up with shared analogy to that ended the continuous "which comes first: classes or eligibility?" debate.
-The same analogy also aligned the team to help clear through tech debt, confusing benefits jargons, and compliance laws.
+1. I audited current user flows (there were three long, confusing ways), came up with shared analogy that ended the continuous "which comes first: classes or benefits eligibility?" debate.
+The same analogy also aligned the team to help clear through tech debt, confusing benefits jargon, and compliance laws.

 1. I influenced the design and product direction by convincing the team that it's more intuitive to start a new user flow than trying to frankenstein by combining existing features - which led to sunsetting two archaic logics flows for better user experience.